roman-gravit/html5/README.md

 ###  Difference between e.preventDefault and e.stopPropogation

- - preventDefault: stop(cancel) the event behaviour for the element
+ - preventDefault: stop(cancel) the default event behaviour for the element

  - stopPropogation: cancel the bubbling of the event

-###  Difference between event.target and currentTarget
+###  Difference between event.target and event.currentTarget

- - currentTarget tells us on which element the event was attached to or the element whose eventListener triggered the event.
+ - **currentTarget** tells us on which element the event was attached to or the element *whose eventListener triggered the event*
+                     *currentTarget* == *this*

- - target tells where the event started.
+ - **target** tells where the event started - the exact element on which event was occur.
+During *bubbling* it will never change.

 ###  Difference between event.stopPropogation and stopImmidiatePropogation